Freziyt223/Small-Vulkan-Game-Engine/Tutorial.md

 - [Engine Folder](#EngineFolder)
 - [Build Folder](#BuildFolder)
+- Compiled folder - folder that countains all compiled versions for the programm, executable, dynamic library or even object files.

 ## Engine Folder
 So, to start, i recommend you follow this method: You start from Heat engine.c,